To improve the percentage of pupils attaining greater depth

 The face-to-face days have given me an opportunity to discuss my project with other professionals, share good practice and find out how their school works.

-However, time was something that would be needed as part of this project and I wanted to ensure that staff were committed to make this a success.
-I created an action plan with milestones, timescales and budgeting projections (verified by the head teacher) with very clear success criteria.
+However, time was something that would be needed as part of this project and I wanted to ensure that staff were committed to making this a success.
+I created an action plan with milestones, timescales and budgeting projections (verified by the headteacher) with very clear success criteria.

 I first went to the Senior Leadership Team and explained to them what changes I had in mind and why.
 I then launched the project to the teaching staff and Higher Level Teaching Assistant (HLTA) in a staff meeting.

 I planned for teachers to work in pairs to plan a unit together.
 They then did a ‘lesson study’ and had a valuable conversation about the outcomes and the approach of the lesson.
 This was especially useful in our recent Ofsted inspection, where I know there was a considerable amount of discussion based on the teachings of the foundation subjects.

 I wanted to create a whole school award which recognised that children were taking on board this new way of learning and so I created the Growth Mindset award, this celebrates the success of the children and is an incentive to show Growth Mindset positively to the school culture.